tamarin-prover/tamarin-prover/src/006_property-specification.md

 lemma Name [Annotation1,Annotation2]:
 ```

-### `typing`
+### `sources`

-To declare a lemma as a typing lemma, we use the annotation `typing`:
+To declare a lemma as a source lemma, we use the annotation `sources`:

 ```
-lemma example [typing]:
+lemma example [sources]:
   "..."
 ```

 This means a number of things:

 * The lemma's verification will use induction.
-* The lemma will be verified using the `Untyped case distinctions`.
+* The lemma will be verified using the `Raw sources`.
-* The lemma will be used to generate the `Typed case distinctions`, which are used for verification of all non-`typing` lemmas.
+* The lemma will be used to generate the `Refined sources`, which are used for verification of all non-`sources` lemmas.

-Typing lemmas are necessary whenever the analysis reports `open
+Source lemmas are necessary whenever the analysis reports `partial
-chains` in the `Untyped case distinctions`.
+deconstructions left` in the `Raw sources`.
 See section on [Open
 chains](007_precomputation.html#sec:openchains) for details on this.

-All `typing` lemmas are used only for the case distinctions and do not
+All `sources` lemmas are used only for the case distinctions and do not
 benefit from other lemmas being marked as `reuse`.